 Output data are formatted in a specific optimized fashion for each JMODE setting based on the transport layer settings for that JMODE.
-The 8-bit offset binary values are mapped into octets.
+When the DDC is not used (decimation = 1) the 12-bit offset binary values are mapped into octets.
+For the DDC mode, the 16-bit values (15-bit complex data plus 1 overrange bit) are mapped into octets.
 The following tables show the specific mapping formats for a single frame for each JMODE.
-The symbol definitions used in the JMODE tables is provided in Table 6-18.
-In all mappings the tail bits (T) are 0 (zero).
+The symbol definitions used in the JMODE tables is provided in Table 6-25.
+In all mappings, the tail bits (T) are 0 (zero).
 All samples are formatted as MSB first, LSB last.

-Table 6-18.
+Table 6-25.
 JMODE Table Symbol Definitions

-NOTATION MODE DESCRIPTION S[n] Single channel Sample n from ADC in single channel mode A[n] Dual channel Sample n from channel A in dual channel mode B[n] Dual channel Sample n from channel A in dual channel mode Т Tail bits, always set to 0
+NOTATION MODE DESCRIPTION S[n] Single channel, DDC bypassed Sample n from ADC in single channel mode when DDC is bypassed A[n] Dual channel, DDC bypassed Sample n from channel A in dual channel mode when DDC is bypassed B[n] Dual channel, DDC bypassed Sample n from channel A in dual channel mode when DDC is bypassed Т Tail bits, always set to 0 Al[n], AQ[n] Dual channel, DDC enabled Complex I/Q sample n from DDC A in dual channel mode BI[n], BQ[n] Dual channel, DDC enabled Complex I/Q sample n from DDC B in dual channel mode ORA0[n] Dual channel, DDC enabled Overrange flag for channel A, set high if channel A sample n exceeds overrange threshold 0 (OVR_T0)